“Mary was sorting quilt blocks and Laura was making a little apron for her rag doll, Charlotte.”

 Step Twelve.
 Pin brim of the bonnet to the edge of the bonnet circle and sew in place.

 Step Thirteen.
-Pin bonnet brim center to the top center of head.
+Pin bonnet brim center to the top center of the head.
 Hand stitch bonnet to head all the way around, tucking under the raw edge as you go along.

 Step Fourteen.
 Sew two hand puppet lining pieces together; clip and notch accordingly.

 Step Fifteen.
 Place lining inside puppet body, wrong sides together, matching seams.
 Turn under bottom edge of lining and puppet; pin in place.
-Top stitch around folded edge to close.
+Top stitch around the folded edge to close.